-Union College pioneered the study of modern languages 200 years ago, when other American colleges and universities offered only the ancient languages of Greek, Latin, and Hebrew.
+Union College pioneered the study of modern languages 200 years ago, when other American colleges and universities offered only the ancient languages of Greek, Latin and Hebrew.
 Today, Union continues to lead the way in this tradition.

 We offer a year of Hebrew; a year of Arabic; a course in Italian for students preparing for the Sicily term abroad every other spring term; a course in Portuguese for those preparing for the Brazil term; and a course in Swahili for the term abroad in Tanzania every other year.

-As a Modern Languages and Literature student, you can easily combine a language major or minor with any discipline.
+As modern languages and literatures student, you can easily combine a language major or minor with any discipline.
 You can live in a language-oriented theme house on campus, and participate in language clubs and language tables.

 Our extensive library collection and state-of-the-art language laboratory further support your work.

 And you can explore the world and its languages through many term abroad programs, from Argentina to France to Vietnam.